Best Boiler Brands

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-We ask more than 11,000 boiler owners every year about the boiler brand they own, how satisfied they are with it and whether their boiler has suffered any faults or breakdowns.
-We also ask more than 170 trusted boiler engineers what they think of each manufacturer and how likely they are to recommend boilers from each brand.
+We ask almost 10,000 boiler owners every year about the boiler brand they own, how satisfied they are with it and whether their boiler has suffered any faults or breakdowns.
+We also ask more than 200 trusted boiler engineers what they think of each manufacturer and how likely they are to recommend boilers from each brand.

 The results enable us to reveal the best boiler brands and the worst.
-In this guide we share what we've learnt about each of them.
+In this guide, we share what we've learnt about each of them.

-After you have chosen the best brand, make sure you read our 5 things you need to know before you buy a new boiler.
+After you've chosen the best brand, make sure you read our guide to five things you need to know before you buy a new boiler.

 Best and worst boiler brands

 Below, we've collated the results of our annual boiler reliability survey and our annual boiler engineers survey.
-You can use our results to discover which brands are the most reliable, have the highest customer score, the best build quality according to boiler engineers and are the most likely to be recommended by boiler engineers who are not incentivised to install boilers from that brand.
+You can use our results to discover which brands are the most reliable, have the highest customer score, the best build quality according to boiler engineers, and are the most likely to be recommended by boiler engineers who aren't incentivised to install boilers from that brand.

 As you can see from our table, below, there's a huge difference in overall score between the best boiler brands and the worst.

 Which? members should log in now to unlock the scores in the table.
-If you're not already a Which? member, try full access for one month with a £1 trial and discover the benefits of having thousands of product test results at your fingertips.
+If you're not already a member, try full access for one month with a £1 Which? trial and discover the benefits of having thousands of product test results at your fingertips.

 |Best gas boiler brands